 Explaining A Pickleball “Erne”

-They are then free to volley the ball back over the net (if they can reach it).
 The rules of pickleball dictate this shot is legal even though the player is standing in an out-of-bounds position off the pickleball court.
 A successful Erne is almost impossible to return.

 You can watch Erne Perry show you how to execute the Erne in this full video, “Erne Perry Shows Us How To Do The Erne.”